-The contemporary Hotel Kriti is located is one of the best spots in Chania, being on the very edge of the Venetian Harbour.
+The contemporary Hotel Kriti is located in one of the best spots in Chania, being on the very edge of the Venetian Harbour.
 The excellently reviewed hotel offers easy access to the town’s restaurants, museums, beach, Market Square and shops.
 All rooms are en suite with a hairdryer, TV, A/C, free Wi-Fi and mini-bar.
 The hotel has a swimming pool, bar, snack bar and breakfast room, where they serve a buffet breakfast each morning.
 Some of the single rooms do not have a balcony.

-With the sandy beach of Ammoudara is just across the road from our hotel and the centre of Agios Nikolaos a short bus ride away, the renovated four-star Hotel Faedra Beach Resort is located in a peaceful setting on the seafront on the edge of Aghios Nikolaos on Crete’s north-eastern coast.
-The beach is on our doorstep and there are free sunbeds and umbrellas for your to use on the beach and also by the hotel's swimming pool.
+With the sandy beach of Ammoudara is just across the road from our hotel and the centre of Agios Nikolaos a short bus ride away, the renovated four-star Hotel Faedra Beach Resort is located in a peaceful setting on the seafront on Crete’s north-eastern coast.
+The beach is on our doorstep and there are free sunbeds and umbrellas for you to use on the beach and also by the hotel's swimming pool.
 The rooms are all apartment/studio style and have kitchenette facilities, TV, A/C, hairdryer, safety deposit box and balcony or terrace with garden views.
 The hotel has its own restaurant, located on the water front, serving Cretan dishes.

 This Grade 4 moderate holiday includes full and half day walks at a moderate pace over hilly terrain and is likely to include an element of sightseeing as well.
 Half day walking will probably include about 3 hours of walking, with full days having around 5 hours.
 Expect ascents and descents of up to about 600m.
 See the 'Proposed Itinerary' section for more information.